 “There's nothing to be exposed on that hasn't been talked about in the (city council) minutes, the way I voted on anything,” Woodward said.
 “I have nothing to hide … I'll stand by my record.”

-Audit of private entities
+Audit of nonprofit entities

-Barrentine believes a main reason for the recall is her desire for information on two private bodies: the Englewood Environmental Foundation and Englewood McLellan Reservoir Foundation — commonly known as “EEF” and “EMRF” — that oversee property that the city has varying degrees of control over.
+Barrentine believes a main reason for the recall is her desire for information on two bodies: the Englewood Environmental Foundation and Englewood McLellan Reservoir Foundation — commonly known as “EEF” and “EMRF” — that oversee property that the city has varying degrees of control over.

 “I believe I was being recalled because I insisted on this forensic audit,” Barrentine said.
 “Because people who had stewardship over this city didn't do a good job of” overseeing the bodies.